 We ate a lot of fruit but as it was so hot, that is what we wanted, cut and arranged on a platter, with leftovers for breakfast sometimes.

-When my brother and sister in law came to dinner, we ate these brownies (which had been a present) with a box of strawberries and a tub of cream on the table, and wondered what my mother would have said, if she had seen us not put them into dishes.
+When my younger brother and sister in law came to dinner, we ate these brownies (which had been a present) with a box of strawberries and a tub of cream on the table, and wondered what my mother would have said, as everything was straight from the packet with no serving dishes involved.